Watzit/Curse-of-Strahd/Barovia/Locations/Castle Ravenloft/Rooms of Weeping.md

 The walkway runs around the front of the upper por­ tion of the keep.
 Battlemented walkways extend from the keep north, south, and east to the outer walls of the castle as well.
 (See map 2 for the length and location of the castle walls.)
 All the windows leading from this area into the keep are shut and locked, but can easily be broken.

-If the characters loiter on the parapets or atop the castle walls for more than 5 minutes, they encounter Strahd's animated armor (see appendix D) making the rounds.
+If the characters loiter on the parapets or atop the castle walls for more than 5 minutes, they encounter [[Strahd]]'s animated armor (see appendix D) making the rounds.
 It patrols the parapets and the outer walls of Ravenloft day and night.
 Under a darkened sky, charac­ ters without darkvision are more likely to hear the clat­ ter of the armor approaching before they can see it.

 The armor can't be salvaged if it is reduced to 0 hit points.